Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic: Introduction

 Now consider the additional transmission of $K$ non-content messages, each intended to a unique user, at possibly distinct communication rates of $R_{1}, \ldots, R_{K}$.
 The physical channel is now shared between multicast messages (coded content) and unicast messages (non-content), such that

 where $R_{[K]}$ denotes the rate of communicating multicast messages over the wireless channel.
-For any tuple of non-content rates $(R_{1}, \ldots, R_{K})$, we can achieve a communication delay of\footnote{We are interested in the total delay of the entire communication session, i.e. the time required to deliver both content files and non-content messages, in channel uses normalized by the number of file bits---see Section \ref{subsec:codes_rate_delay}.}
+For any feasible tuple of non-content rates $(R_{1}, \ldots, R_{K})$, one can readily achieve a communication delay of\footnote{We are interested in the total delay of the entire communication session, i.e. the time required to deliver both content files and non-content messages, in channel uses normalized by the number of file bits---see Section \ref{subsec:codes_rate_delay}.}

-The delay-rate trade-off in \eqref{eq:delay_intro_non_content} is achieved by employing a \emph{separation} approach, which separates the coded caching and multicasting problem from the physical channel transmission problem, see, e.g., \cite{Hachem2018}.
-In particular caching, generating coded multicast messages and recovering requested files from received coded messages and local cache contents are carried out at the bit level in the standard shared link fashion, using the MN scheme \cite{Maddah-Ali2014}.
+The delay-rate trade-off in \eqref{eq:delay_intro_non_content} can be achieved by employing a \emph{separation} approach, which separates the coded caching and multicasting problem from the physical channel transmission problem, see, e.g., \cite{Hachem2018}.
+In particular, caching, generating coded multicast messages and recovering requested files from received coded messages and local cache contents are carried out at the bit level in the standard shared link fashion, using the MN scheme \cite{Maddah-Ali2014}.
 On the other hand, in this same separation approach, the physical-layer sees a collection of multicast messages and unicast messages, and communicates them using standard channel coding.
-As it turns out, the trade-off in \eqref{eq:delay_intro_non_content} is order optimal, i.e. within a constant multiplicative factor from the information-theoretic trade-off (see Section \ref{sec:converse}).
+As it turns out, for this particular \emph{symmetric} case, the trade-off in \eqref{eq:delay_intro_non_content} is order-optimal, i.e. within a constant multiplicative factor from the information-theoretic trade-off (see Section \ref{sec:converse}).

 The reader may have noticed that as far as the physical channel is concerned, the rates in \eqref{eq:capacit_region_phy_K_user_sym} can be achieved using time-sharing, i.e. multicast and unicast messages are mapped into independent signals, communicated sequentially over distinct time slots.
 As one would imagine, the sufficiency of time-sharing in this setting is by virtue of symmetry.
 In general, time-sharing is rendered suboptimal by the superposition and asymmetric nature of wireless channels, epitomized through the degraded GBC---one may envisage the superiority of superposition coding in asymmetric scenarios.
 Nevertheless, the current treatment in the literature of delivering content and non-content traffic as two independent problems, necessarily leads to time-sharing-like schemes, where the two types of traffic are scheduled on orthogonal physical-layer resource blocks.
 As we will see in this paper, this orthogonalization is suboptimal in general, specifically in asymmetric settings.